 Exchange Programs for Incoming Students

-At EM Strasbourg, you can choose between two curricula as part of your exchange program.
+Looking to do an exchange at EM Strasbourg?
+You can choose between two options as part of your exchange program.

 We recommend this option to students who need flexibility in their course selection.

 Enroll in a fixed undergraduate program (fall semester only).
 You will be able to take third-year courses from the Bachelor of International Business program, which are taught entirely in English.

 We recommend this option to students who wish to study alongside French students enrolled in this specific program with a predefined course schedule.

 Some Practical Information to Help You Get a Clearer Picture!

 No prior knowledge of French is required if you only want to take courses taught in English.
 A B2 level in the language of instruction (English or French) is strongly recommended.

 EM Strasbourg uses the French grading system which ranges from 0 to 20, with 20 being the highest grade.
 To pass a course set, you will have to obtain at least 10/20.